Qumulo/docs/administrator-guide/qumulo-core/openmetrics-api-specification.md

           <li><a href="#metric-label-protocol"><code>protocol</code></a></li>
         </ul>
       </td>
-      <td>Total number of clients that have connected to this protocol</td>
+      <td>The total number of clients that have connected to the specified protocol</td>
     </tr>
     <tr>
       <td><code>qumulo_protocol_client_disconnections</code></td>